sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 With "dimensionAtObservation=allDimensions", when the data are represented as a flat view of observations, all dimensions with more than 1 value will be presented at observation level.
 Here, there can be several concatenated indexes in the observation identifier, e.g. "0:0:4:10:2".

 The *value* in the JSON *name/value pair* is an array containing:

-* first: the values of **all** *measures* or the indexes of these values, depending on the presence of the `values` array in the component definition,
+- first: the corresponding values of **all** *measures* (as presented in the `structure.measures.observation` array) or the indexes of these values, depending on the presence of the `values` array in the component definition,
-* followed by: the values of **all** *attributes* presented at `observation` level or the indexes of these values, depending on the presence of the `values` array in the component definition,
+- followed by: the corresponding values of **all** *attributes* presented in the `structure.attributes.observation` array or the indexes of these values, depending on the presence of the `values` array in the component definition,
-* and last: the indexes of the values of all `annotations` of that observation.
+- and last: the indexes of the values of all `annotations` of that observation.

 Therefore, the array elements after the `measures` are for the `observation` level `attributes` and for `annotations` of that observation.
 Elements for `annotations` are only included if there are `annotations` for that observation. **If `annotations` are present for an observation, then all `attributes` defined at `observation` level must be included.** Otherwise, if the observation has no `annotations`, then beginning from the end of the array, `observation` level `attributes` can be omitted if: